mcldev/ChartJS-Sass/README.md

     ```
     @mixin chart_colors($base_colors:null, $num_required:null)
     ```
-1. base_colors
+1. $base_colors
     * Allowed values: `null`, a single color, or array of colors (sass understands singletons as 1 length arrays)
-    * These will map in the same order to the data provided, i.e. Dataseries1 => Color1 etc.
+    * These will map in the same order to the data provided, i.e. Dataseries_1 => Color_1 etc.
-2. num_required
+2. $num_required
     * Allowed values: `null`, or a positive integer
-    * If missing or null, it will create only the formatting for the provided `base_colors`
+    * If missing or null, it will create only the formatting for the provided `$base_colors`
     * If provided, it will create formatting for each dataseries up the number required.
-If the number required is greater than the number of `base_colors` provided then it will use random colors.
+If the number required is greater than the number of `$base_colors` provided then it will use random colors.
 3. Output
     * Will use each of the base colors (or random colors) to create formatting for each type of chart.
-    * To keep things simple, it creates a slightly bloated CSS with each chart type - however this reduces the number of constants/strings to manage in javascript and sass.
+    * To keep things simple, it creates a slightly bloated CSS with formatting for each chart type.
+4. Parsing CSS - parse_css_colors()
+    * `parse_css_colors()` will parse each provided dataset and add the colors defined in the css.
+    * Simply put, it will assign the class for each series to an object in the dom then retrieve the color based on that.

 **Sample output:**
     ```
     .line.fillColor_1,